Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 # Screw solution with Paden-Kahan subproblems (PK)

 Currently, comparing to the DH example, there is one restriction: axes 1 and 2 must be at the same X Y positions, i. e. the axes must intersect (so no 70 offset in X direction).
-This restriction is to allow application of Paden-Kahan PK2 subproblem.
+Axis 3 intersects with the spherical axes 4 to 6, as is the case with the DH example.
+This restrictions allow application of Paden-Kahan subproblems in closed form without any iterations.

 The example is from the book of Pardos-Gotor, but for the properties of the DH example.
 The Matlab code from github was converted to C++ code and optimized (details about it on the firmware page).